samuelrivas/monorepo/README.md

     nix-env -iA pkgs-sam.<package> -f nix

-By convention, my derivations may include a `sandbox` value with a derivation that can be used to create a nix shell.
-That is, for a package `foo`, `nix-sell foo.sandbox` drops you in de dev enviromnet for `foo`. `X.sandbox` value is typically the same as `X`, with some `buildInputs` added.
+By convention, our derivations may include a `dev-shell` value with a derivation that can be used to create a nix shell.
+That is, for a package `foo`, `nix-sell foo.sandbox` drops you in de dev enviromnet for `foo`. `X.dev-shell` value is typically the same as `X`, with some `buildInputs` added.

 ## Conventions for contributions